pearcej/cppds/_sources/LinearBasic/BalancedSymbolsGeneralCase.rst

       }

       bool matches(string open, string close){
-          string opens = "({[";
+	  //Checks if the type of an open and closed symbol are the same. string opens = "({[";
           string closers = ")]}";
           return inString(open, opens) == inString(close, closers);